 Drawing on this experience, WCCTV provided Kier with a unique battery-powered CCTV system.
 With the clock ticking to provide a solution, WCCTV built and deployed the system within one working day.

-Emphasising this particular deployment's uniqueness, the camera was mounted to a tree due to a lack of other options.
+Emphasising this particular deployment's uniqueness, Kier mounted the camera to a tree due to a lack of other options.

 WCCTV's Remote Condition Monitoring solution allowed the Kier Construction team to view live footage from their site office, so they could monitor water levels to monitor from a safe distance.

-All of WCCTV's rapid deployment surveillance cameras are provided with free and unlicensed viewing software, which allowed the team to view the cameras from there laptops and mobile phones.
+All of WCCTV's rapid deployment surveillance cameras are provided with free and unlicensed viewing software, which allowed the team to view the cameras from their laptops and mobile phones.

 The system proved an absolutely invaluable element of the project, allowing for strategic decisions to be made while reducing personnel's overall risk.